KINGS WILLIAMSBURG GROWTH REPORT

 Fix #5 — Sunday + Wednesday Are Your Closing Days

-• Thursday (11.1%) and Tuesday (22.2%) are consistent but not closing days.
+• Tuesday quietly improved to 25.0% (up from 22.2%) — worth watching.
+Thursday (10.3%) is still your weakest closer.
 Friday (16.7%) sees the least volume.
 Invest closer time where the data says it works: Sunday and Wednesday.

 Monday at Wednesday's rate (30.0%) = 8 more sign-ups per period.
 Sunday is already working — replicate that energy on Monday and Wednesday and you change the whole business.